About the Campaign

 Why March Matters

-Our Chapter's Annual Giving drive is held every year during the month of March as part of the national Red Tie Campaign.
-Funds raised during the campaign helps Hemophilia of South Carolina to support research, global initiatives, community advocacy, education, and access to quality treatment care.
+Our Chapter's Annual Giving drive is held every year during the month of March as part of the Bleeding Disorders Awareness Month.
+Funds raised during the campaign helps Bleeding Disorders Association of South Carolina to support research, global initiatives, community advocacy, education, and access to quality treatment care.
 All donations to our Red Tie Campaign stay within South Carolina to serve our community.

-HSC's Red Tie Campaign runs from Rare Disease Day, February 28th through the World Hemophilia Day on April 17th.
+BDASC's Red Tie Campaign runs from Rare Disease Day, February 28th through World Hemophilia Day on April 17th.